FertigLab/CoGAPSGuide/optiona.md

    print("TIME:", end - start)
 ```

-While CoGAPS is running, you will see periodic status messages, described in Box 8.
+While CoGAPS is running, you will see periodic status messages, described in **Box 8**.

 ---